 * Please Sign Up if you do not have an account.

 Third field – Write your Problem Statement.
 Then, describe what you need to do different from usual, planned or anticipated due to the occurrence of the failure.
+Read again and again your descriptions in the fields 1 and 2 and create the problem statement:

 No doubt, the platform allows as many tools as you deem needed during the project.